Frequently Asked Questions (FAQ)

 What counties or programs do you serve?

 We serve individuals on waiver programs all over the State of Minnesota.
 Our largest contracts are through Hennepin, Ramsey, Dakota, Anoka, Scott, St Louis and Wright County.

 We serve individuals on DD, CADI, BI, and EW waivers, the Alternative Care Program, and also those receiving County Funded Targeted Case Management through VA/DD, RSC and Rule 185.

 Medica and Blue Cross Blue Shield

 What kind of training will I receive?

-All employees participate in our Standard Orientation at the corporate office, which includes an introduction to key personnel, agency policies and procedures.
+All employees participate in our Standard Orientation, which includes an introduction to agency policies and procedures.

 This is followed by on-site training with your hiring supervisor and management team, and includes job-shadowing opportunities.